 Figure 5.10 shows the median cold ischaemia time in DBD donor pancreas transplants over the last ten years.
-During this time period the overall median cold ischaemia time has steadily decreased from 12 hours in 2010/11 to 11 hours in 2019/20.
+During this time period the overall median cold ischaemia time has steadily decreased from 12 hours in 2011/12 to 10 hours in 2020/21.

-Figure 5.11 shows the median cold ischaemia time in DBD donor pancreas transplants in 2019/20 for each transplant centre.
-WLRTC had the longest median cold ischaemia time of 13 hours, whilst Guy's, Oxford, Cambridge and Cardiff had the shortest time of 10 hours.
+Figure 5.11 shows the median cold ischaemia time in DBD donor pancreas transplants in 2020/21 for each transplant centre.
+Please note the small numbers used in the calculations for each centre and interpret with caution.